MyAiAd/MindShift/TRANSFORMATION_SUMMARY.md

-# 🎉 MyAi Template Transformation - COMPLETE
+# 🎉 MindShifting Template Transformation - COMPLETE

 ## ✅ **What Has Been Accomplished**

-I have successfully transformed your MyAi application into a **reusable, production-ready template system** that addresses all your concerns and requirements.
+I have successfully transformed your MindShifting application into a **reusable, production-ready template system** that addresses all your concerns and requirements.

 ## 🔐 **Phase 1: Security & Environment Setup - COMPLETE**